Susilo Bambang Yudhoyono: Education and social protection

 In the field of education, Yudhoyono has implemented a number of programs to improve the development of Indonesian human resources, including the Schools Operational Assistance (BOS) program which was established in July 2005.
 Under this arrangement, the government provides money to school principals to help finance the running of schools.
 BOS is expected to provide significant financial assistance to schools, schools are expected to reduce fees or if they are able, eliminate fees altogether, in addition in June 2006, Yudhoyono launched "BOS Buku" which provides funds for the purchase of textbooks.
 In 2011, he founded LPDP, a social institution that provides scholarships for Indonesian children who want to continue their higher education at home and abroad.

-He also founded the Indonesian Defense University, a higher education institution that specifically studies military and defense strategy studies and near the institution was founded the Indonesia Peace and Security Center (IPSC) an institution that specifically educates Indonesian peacekeeping troops for the UN, which he initiated because of his time as part of the UN peacekeeping force.
+He also founded the Indonesian Defense University, a higher education institution that specifically studies military and defence strategy studies and near the institution was founded the Indonesia Peace and Security Center (IPSC) an institution that specifically educates Indonesian peacekeeping troops for the UN, which he initiated because of his time as part of the UN peacekeeping force.